akwd1909/GameServerStatusDiscordBot/.github/ISSUE_TEMPLATE/public-instance-monitor-increase-request.md

 However, we are able to manually increase this limit following a review of legitimacy performed by a human being.
 This process will be mainly automated soon, but for now it is done manually.

 In order to receive an increase, please submit this issue with the following information:
+  - Your Discord tag (username#1234)
   - A valid invite link to your Discord server
   - The amount of extra server monitors you need

--->
+Enter this information after the arrow below on the next line! :> -->